 - If everything is OK, use a yarn needle to thread the lifeline through the stitches on your needle.

 - Continue the pattern, being careful not to knit the lifeline.

 - Repeat steps 1-4 and add a 2nd lifeline.
-Once the 2nd lifeline is in place, repeat steps 1-4 by removing the bottom lifeline and reusing it – but check for mistakes between the lifelines before removing the bottom one.
+Once the 2nd one is in place, repeat steps 1-4 by removing the bottom lifeline and reusing it – but check for mistakes between the lifelines before removing the bottom one.

 It is helpful to use 2 lifelines because mistakes are not always obvious when they are near your needles.
 Sometimes they become more obvious after you’ve knit several more rows.
 The second lifeline is an additional measure to catch overlooked mistakes.

 If you discover a mistake, drop the stitches off your needle and unravel the work to the lifeline that is positioned just below the mistake.
 Pick up the stitches from the lifeline and continue the pattern with the first row of the pattern repeat (or the appropriate row).

 How to Fix Mistakes without Ripping Out All Your Work

 To learn more techniques for efficiently fixing mistakes without ripping out all your work, check out my Fixing Mistakes tutorials on knitalongclub.com or my Fixing Mistakes Playlist on YouTube.